 We also support open access, and actively explore new open access models that can remove financial barriers and ensure free global access to scholarship.
 Read about the UA Open Access Policy.

 These decisions are informed by:

 While apples-to-apples comparisons are difficult due to differences across peer institutions (size, land grant mission, with or without a medical school, etc.), the University of Arizona’s budget for information resources is significantly lower than the midpoint for our 15 peer institutions identified by the Arizona Board of Regents (ABOR).
 On an average annual basis, we spend $2.5 million dollars less on information resources and $6 million dollars less on staffing than our ABOR peers.

 In an environment of constrained budgets and ongoing annual inflationary increases, we employ an active management strategy to maintain access to high-quality information resources.
-Starting in fiscal year 2020-21 (July 1, 2020-June 30, 2021), annual spending reductions will be necessary to address annual inflation increases in the cost of existing subscriptions and to make room for any new strategic subscriptions.
+Annual spending reductions will be necessary to address annual inflation increases in the cost of existing subscriptions and to make room for any new strategic subscriptions.

-Visit our spending reductions page to learn why these cuts are necessary, the criteria for decision-making, and our timelines.
+Visit our spending reductions page to learn why these cuts are necessary and the criteria for decision-making.